This document aims at providing a description of the technical organisation of folk.

 - the automation layer allows users to automate process by triggering any kind of action from any event.
 The challenge is to make it simple to automate any part of their workflow.

 The technical stack is built in a typescript ecosystem.
-We are currently relying on these frameworks: NestJS, ReactJS, GraphQL/apollo, Postgresql, AWS
+We are currently relying on these frameworks: ReactJS, tRPC, fastify, prisma, Postgresql, AWS (currently removing GraphQL/apollo)

 The only thing that really matters to us is quality.
 This translates into unit tests, integration tests and E2E tests, PR approval process, clean code, continuous integration and other classic development approaches.